MetaMask tries to make sending and receiving ERC-20 tokens simple & safe.

-When sending tokens, you should always double check that you're sending to the proper address, controlled by either another user, an account you own, or a dapp you're interacting with.
+When sending tokens, you should always double check that you're sending to the proper address, controlled by either another user, an account you own, or a Dapp with which you're interacting.

 If you're seeing a warning that looks like this on your send screen, we've detected that the recipient address you've entered is the address of a token contract.

 ERC-20 tokens are controlled by a smart contract that tracks the balance of the token.
 For example, the GNO token is tracked by a contract at address `0x6810e776880c02933d47db1b9fc05908e5386b96`.
 If you visit that address on Etherscan, you'll see plenty of calls to the contract.